 In Week 13, due to the Thanksgiving schedule, the three bidding periods shift to Wednesday at 3:00 PM ET, Friday at 12:00 PM ET, and Sunday at 11:00 AM ET.
 If an NFL international game occurs during a Sunday bidding window, players from those teams are not eligible to be added or dropped in that period.
 This same rule applies to Friday games in Weeks 1 and 13, and Saturday games in Weeks 16 through 18, restricting player movement during those bidding windows.

-Players who are dropped during a blind bidding window become eligible to be claimed in the next available blind bidding period.
+If Same Week Pickups is enabled, players who are dropped during a blind bidding window become eligible to be claimed in the next available blind bidding period.
 For example, if a player is dropped during the Wednesday bidding period, that dropped player will become available for bidding for the Thursday bidding period.
+If the setting is disabled, anybody dropped during the week is not eligible to be added to a roster until the following Wednesday.

 A player is awarded to the team that submits the highest bid.
 In the event of a tie, the following criteria will be used: